tessgi/TessGiWebsite/content/pages/the-mission/extended.md

 [TOC]

 After the completion of its [prime mission](primary.html) in July of 2020, TESS entered its first extended mission which lasted approximately two years ending in September 2022.
-This first extension of the TESS mission was much more community focused with a large [Guest Investigator Program](proposing-investigations.html).
+This first extension of the TESS mission involved an extensive [Guest Investigator Program](proposing-investigations.html) that was executed over two observing cycles.

-The Cycle 3 call for proposals occurred on March 14th 2019, with the Cycle 4 on February 14th 2020.

 ## Observing strategy